Niroop23/E_commerce_site/e_commerce/README.md

 This is a pretty simple website (currently only has the front-end logic ).

 # What are the things incorporated into this site:
--On launching the website, you are welcomedd by a simple Home interface.:
+- On launching the website, you are welcomedd by a simple Home interface:
-  -dfndfn
+  - dfndfn